jetstreamapp/jetstream/apps/docs/docs/load/load-with-related.md

 Jetstream allows you to load records to multiple objects with automatic relationships.

-**Example**: You want to insert new accounts and new contacts and you want to set the lookup field on the Contacts to the Account.
+**Example**: You want to insert new accounts and new contacts and you want to set the lookup field on the Contacts to the newly inserted Accounts.

 Normally this would require two data loads and you would need to use External Ids or Excel vlookups to prepare the Contact file.